jenkinsci/ironmq-notifier-plugin/README.md

 - Get unstable build to work in the event of an error of some sort during transmission
 - Consider starting work on languages.
 - Consider adding a "backup-server" as part of the input.
-- Consider having the next version extend the Credentials Plugin for keys
+- Consider having the next version extend the Credentials Plugin or use Secret tag

 tags
 - plugin-notifier